 - Homework is not simply given, but thought through with options for parents and students advising them of what “MUST”, “SHOULD” and “COULD” be completed.
 This demonstrated to us significant thought by the school.
 To define three options requires significant investment in teacher time – but also provides a pathway for children of different abilities and a means for parents to be much more engaged with their child’s learning

 “The decision about which school is perfect for your child is amongst the biggest decisions you’ll make in your life.
-Their future depends on your decisions today.
 We know that every child is unique and has a different learning style and pace.
 We believe that every child, in their own way, is capable of learning – and capable of succeeding.
 Every child deserves a school that never gives up on them and takes the time to understand them.
-Our school doesn’t just facilitate creative thinking, collaborative learning and create an engaging learning environment – our school and passionate staff go beyond that to make a lasting impact on the children in our school by weaving magic into learning.
 At Victory Heights everyone knows everyone’s name.
 The teachers and the staff know your child personally.
 We are a village school that is invested in your child’s education and well-being.”
 Sasha Crabb, Principal, Victory Heights Primary School

 Ms Crabb draws on more than two decades of experience working across the UK and Middle East, including specialist work as a literacy advisor.